 1 in 5 Canadians will experience mental illness in our lifetime.
 Despite the growing openness to talk about mental illness, prejudice and fear still prevent many from seeking help.

-The Hewitt Foundation aims to support organizations that continue to work with individuals suffering from mental illnesses and collaborate with others to innovate and bring about social change and acceptance.
+The Hewitt Foundation aims to support organizations that continue to work with adolescents and adults suffering from mental illnesses and collaborate with others to innovate and bring about social change and acceptance.

 Despite significant improvements to the healthcare system, trauma remains the number one cause of death among Canadians under 44 years of age.